boschresearch/syscallm/README.md

 - How to extract manual pages for each system call
 - Setting up `OPENAI_API_KEY` and configuring model parameters

-A sample LLM-generated test case for the *accept* system call's success return values:
+A sample LLM-generated test case for the *accept4* system call's success return values:

 ``` json
 {